Mitotane is also called Lysodren®. It is used to treat a rare cancer of the adrenal glands called adrenal cortical carcinoma.

 It is important not to drive or operate machinery if you notice any of these side effects.

 Mitotane can cause a rash, which may be itchy.
 Your doctor can prescribe medicine to help.
-Any changes to your skin are usually temporary and improve when treatment finishes.
+Any changes to your skin usually improve after treatment finishes.

 Changes in the way your liver works

-Mitotane may affect the way your liver works.
+Mitotane may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
-You are very unlikely to notice any problems, but your doctor or nurse will take regular blood samples to check your liver is working properly.
+Your doctor or nurse will take regular blood samples to check your liver is working properly.

 Raised cholesterol levels

-Mitotane can increase the cholesterol levels in your blood.
+Mitotane may increase the cholesterol levels in your blood.
 Your doctor will monitor your cholesterol levels with blood tests.
 If your cholesterol is high, you may have medicine to treat it.